Information Page

 -

-May reverse cancer metastasis
+May slow or reverse cancer metastasis

 Maggie was diagnosed with osteosarcoma in Jan 2020 and got conventional treatment plus the vaccine.
 She is still cancer-free.